Next-Level Lead Nurture Building Manual for B2B Marketers

 A B2B Lead Nurture Manual: Best Practices for the Perfect B2B Lead Nurture Flow

 According to our 2023 Content Intelligence Report: The Rise of the Anonymous B2B Buyer, B2B content consumption has started to normalize when compared to the huge spike of content consumption during the pandemic.
-With that said, B2B content consumption is still higher than it was pre-pandemic, and the level is likely a ‘new norma’.
+With that said, B2B content consumption is still higher than it was pre-pandemic, and the level is likely a ‘new normal’.

 What does it all mean?
 B2B buyers are still dependent on content to guide them through their buyer journey.
 On top of that, they’ve come to expect the same micro-personalized experiences they enjoy on B2C platforms like Netflix, Amazon and Spotify.
 Don’t just take our word for it: according to Salesforce, 82% of business buyers want the same experience as when they’re buying for themselves.